shipshapecode/ember-cli-release/README.md

 [![NPM Version](https://badge.fury.io/js/ember-cli-release.svg)](http://badge.fury.io/js/ember-cli-release)
 [![Ember Observer Score](http://emberobserver.com/badges/ember-cli-release.svg)](http://emberobserver.com/addons/ember-cli-release)

 > **Deprecated**: ember-cli-release is deprecated.
-We recommend to use [release-it](https://github.com/release-it/release-it#release-it-) instead.
-In case you consider to automate the changelog generation as well, you might want to consider [rwjblue's setup script](https://github.com/rwjblue/create-rwjblue-release-it-setup#create-rwjblue-release-it-setup).
+We recommend using [release-it](https://github.com/release-it/release-it#release-it-) instead.
+If you would like to automate changelog generation as well, you might want to consider [rwjblue's setup script](https://github.com/rwjblue/create-rwjblue-release-it-setup#create-rwjblue-release-it-setup).
 The script automates the setup of release-it with [lerna-changelog](https://github.com/lerna/lerna-changelog) integration.

 Ember CLI addon that defines a `release` command for bumping the version of your app or addon.
 It's a streamlined alternative to the [`npm version` command](https://docs.npmjs.com/cli/version), with a number of additional advantages: